-It is acknowledged that in establishing School Advisory Councils across 290 schools that there will be various stages of experience, development and capability in operating such a body.
-It is a given that the establishment of School Advisory Council across all schools is a process that will take up to 12 months in some communities.
+In establishing School Advisory Councils across 290 schools, it is acknowledged that there will be various stages of experience, development and capability in operating such a body.
+It is a given that the establishment of School Advisory Councils across all schools is a process that will take up to 12 months in some communities.

 A key strength of any education system is respect for leadership at the local level that, true to the principle of subsidiarity, allows decisions to be made at the right level by those most affected.

-To support work in this area principals have been asked to answer a brief survey of the current status of the board/council.
+To support work in this area, principals have been asked to answer a brief survey of the current status of the school board or council.

-With this data, tailored support, can be provided especially for those schools where a School Advisory Council will be a new body in the school.
+With this data, tailored support can be provided especially for those schools where a School Advisory Council will be a new body.